This page includes information on:

 - If you ask a supplier to provide a quote (such as measuring for blinds) and the supplier tries to enter into negotiations or later contacts you to negotiate a deal, then a resulting agreement would be considered an unsolicited consumer agreement.
 If a supplier leaves a quote with you for deliberation and then you approach them to accept the quote or negotiate different terms, then this would not be considered an unsolicited consumer agreement.

-What is not an unsolicited consumer agreement?
+What not considered an unsolicited consumer agreement?

 The following kinds of agreements are not unsolicited consumer agreements:

-- Business contracts – where the supply of goods or services are not normally acquired for personal or household use.
+- business contracts – where the supply of goods or services are not normally acquired for personal or household use

-- Renewable agreements of the same kind – where a consumer and supplier enter another agreement to continue the supply of the same kind of goods or services supplied under an existing agreement.
+- renewable agreements of the same kind – where a consumer and supplier enter another agreement to continue the supply of the same kind of goods or services supplied under an existing agreement

-- Subsequent agreements of the same kind – occur where goods and services are supplied under an agreement, and within three months of their supply, the consumer and supplier enter one or more other agreements for the supply of the same kind of goods and services, worth no more than $500.
+- subsequent agreements of the same kind – where goods and services are supplied under an agreement, and within three months of their supply, the consumer and supplier enter one or more other agreements for the supply of the same kind of goods and services, worth no more than $500.

 Permitted hours for contacting consumers